mtolly/rubberband/README.md

 A sample application `wavstretch` is also provided to demonstrate the high-level interface.

-Now available on [Hackage], so you can install with `cabal install rubberband`.
+Now available on Hackage, so you can install with `cabal install rubberband`.